[?] Subscribe To This Site

 Simply put, this technology cuts down on the mistakes that people make, which makes the pharmacy as a whole much safer.

 This technology is becoming so popular that many of the top pharmacists in the country will not work without it.
-Therefore, pharmacy automation technology is becoming increasingly necessary if you wish to attract top pharmacists or keep them once you have hired them.
+Therefore, pharmacy automation technology is becoming increasingly necessary if you wish to attract top pharmacists and technicians or keep them once you have hired them.

-This is a real time technology, so there is no wait once a prescription is placed into the system.
+This is a "real time" technology, so there is no wait once a prescription is placed into the system.

 Essentially, this is like having a robot on your staff that will handle all of the jobs that you do not like doing yourself, which is much easier than trying to convince a staff member to handle these tasks day after day.